-The Dafna Fund, Israel's first and only feminist fund, has sunset on March 31, 2018, after 15 years of strategically investing in gender mainstreaming and fostering women as agents of social change.
-Our theory of change over the years has been that organic partnerships between social change groups and community activists on the one hand, and mainstream and state institutions, on the other, are critical for achieving systemic change, addressing prevailing structural barriers and norms and ultimately making feminist ideas and practices part of mainstream public discourse, norms and policies.
+The Dafna Fund, Israel’s first and only feminist fund, has sunset on March 31, 2018.
+This, after 15 years of strategically investing in gender mainstreaming and fostering women as agents of social change.
+Our theory of change was that organic partnerships between social change groups and community activists on the one hand, and mainstream and state institutions, on the other, are critical for achieving systemic change.
+We provided long-term funding that allowed our grantees to engage in addressing prevailing structural barriers.
+They, in turn, ultimately succeeded in making feminist ideas and practices part of mainstream public discourse, norms and policies.

 The report is a result of a year-long participatory action research project, initiated and sponsored in full partnership between the Dafna Fund and the National Council of Jewish Women (NCJW).
 In initiating the report we had three goals in mind: first, to acknowledge past achievements; second, to explore current trends and thirdly, to chart paths for future actions towards greater collective impact.